Table of Contents

 Preventing Gel Allergy Reactions

-- Check Labels – Always read ingredient lists before using any gel product.
+- Check Labels – Before using any gel product, always read the ingredient lists.

-- Do a Patch Test – Apply a small amount to a small area before full use.
+- Do a Patch Test – Before using it completely, apply a tiny bit to a small area.

-- Opt for Hypoallergenic Products – Choose products specifically designed for sensitive skin.
+- Opt for Hypoallergenic Products – Select goods made especially for delicate skin.

 See Also: Carrot Allergy: Causes, Symptoms, and Treatment Options